Jamaica Labour Party

-The Jamaica Labour Party (JLP; Jumieka Lieba Paati) is one of the two major political parties in Jamaica, the other being the People's National Party (PNP).
+The Jamaica Labour Party is a political party in Jamaica.
 While its name might suggest that it is a social democratic party (as is the case for "Labour" parties in several other Commonwealth realms such as Australia, New Zealand and the United Kingdom), the JLP is actually a conservative party.
 Historically it embraced Fabianism.

 It is the current governing party, having won 35 of the 63 parliamentary seats in the lower house of parliament (House of Representatives) in the 2025 general elections.

 The JLP uses a bell, the victory sign, and the colour green as electoral symbols.
 The JLP is a member of the Caribbean Democrat Union.

 The JLP in colonial Jamaica

 The party was founded on 8 July 1943 by Alexander Bustamante as the political wing of the Bustamante Industrial Trade Union.
 Bustamante had previously been a member of the PNP.

 It won the 1944 general elections with 22 of the 32 seats.
 It went on to win the 1949 elections with a reduced majority.
 The PNP received more votes (203,048) than the JLP (199,538), but the JLP secured more seats, 17 to the PNP's 13.
 Two seats were won by independents.
 The voter turnout was 65.2%.

 The JLP lost power to the PNP in the 1955 elections.
 The PNP won for the first time, securing 18 out of 32 seats.
 The JLP ended up with 14 seats, and there were no independents.
 The voter turnout was 65.1%.
 As a result, Norman Manley became the new chief minister.

 The JLP remained in opposition following the 1959 Jamaican general election, when the number of seats was increased to 45.
 The PNP secured a wider margin of victory, taking 29 seats to the JLP's 16.

 Manley was appointed Jamaica's first premier on 14 August 1959.

 In the 1961 Federation membership referendum Jamaica voted 54% to leave the West Indies Federation.
 After losing the referendum, Manley took Jamaica to the polls in April 1962, to secure a mandate for the island's independence.
 On 10 April 1962, of the 45 seats up for contention in the 1962 Jamaican general election, the JLP won 26 seats and the PNP 19.
 The voter turnout was 72.9%.

 This resulted in the independence of Jamaica on 6 August 1962, and several other British colonies in the West Indies followed suit in the next decade.
 Bustamante had replaced Manley as premier between April and August, and on independence, he became Jamaica's first prime minister.